Monster of Aramberri: History of discovery

-In September 2001, German paleontologist Eberhard Frey and colleagues announced via a publication that they had re-identified the specimen as actually coming from an imposing marine reptile of the family Pliosauridae on the basis of its vertebral morphology, while also pointing out that the fossils should be described in more detail later.
-Still in the announcement, the authors give this specimen the informal nickname of the "Monster of Aramberri".
-From 2002, this specimen received international attention from the media, and the nickname given has since been used by both journalists and scientists.
-The announced study describing the fossils in more detail was finally published in 2003 and was led by French paleontologist Marie-Céline Buchy and her colleagues.
-In the 2001 publication, the authors note that the second concretion was not relocated to the university, but it is since the 2003 study where it is noted as lost.
-Based on the stratigraphic position of various ammonite specimens at the site, the authors of the latter study also revealed that the Aramberri pliosaur was in fact discovered in the La Caja Formation, which dates to the "middle" Kimmeridgian.
+The main fossils of the specimen were rediscovered during the autumn of 2000 and, based on their vertebral morphology, were reidentified as belonging to a large marine reptile of the family Pliosauridae.
+The discovery was announced in September 2001 by German paleontologist Eberhard Frey and colleagues in a brief publication, in which they gave this specimen the informal nickname of the "Monster of Aramberri".
+On 28 December 2002, the German magazine Der Spiegel published an article about the discovery, adopting this nickname and highlighting the completeness and remarkable size of the marine reptile.
+This coverage drew the attention of international media, to the point that the nickname has since been widely used by both journalists and scientists.
+A detailed study of the fossils, led by French paleontologist Marie-Céline Buchy and colleagues, was published in 2003.
+In the 2001 publication, the authors noted that the second concretion was not relocated to the university, and the 2003 study later noted it as lost.
+Based on the stratigraphic position of various ammonite specimens at the site, the authors of the latter study determined the Aramberri pliosaur was discovered in the La Caja Formation, which dates to the "middle" Kimmeridgian.